Project: Paisley for UK City of Culture 2021

 Project: Brick Flicks

 I was commissioned by Lego Aritist Warren Elsmore and Quintet Publishing to recreate 13 iconic film scenes and movie posters, all in Lego.
 I began work in the project in September 2014, with only 2 weeks to complete the film.
 I chose films such as Singing in the Rain, Titanic and Pulp Fiction.
-Warren let me use his amazing custom printed minifigures, from Jack Dawson to Julie Andrews.
+Warren let me use his amazing custom printed minifigures, from Jack Nicholson to Julie Andrews.

 As I only had 2 weeks, I had to think fast, while working on another project, Brick Wonders and trying to squeeze in some school work too…!
 I settled on an ‘Oscars’ style ‘and the nominees are’ montage, then featuring short clips from each film.